 Biologists say habitat loss is the biggest threat to wildlife.
 You can help counter that by turning your property into a wildlife sanctuary.
-A common first step is putting out a bird feeder,
+Here are some strategies to help you create your own backyard wildlife oasis!

-If you have a mouse or rat problem, be very careful about applying poison.
+If you have a mouse or rat problem, think twice before applying poison.
 Using rodenticides carelessly can kill wildlife.
-One California study found rat poison in 90% of mountain lions and 88% of bobcats - and in 25 animal species altogether, including the endangered San Joaquin kit fox and northern spotted owl.
+One California study found rat poison in 90% of mountain lions and 88% of bobcats - and in 25 animal species altogether, including the endangered San Joaquin kit fox and Northern Spotted Owl.
 For wildlife-friendly alternatives, visit saferodentcontrol.org.
 Consider also installing nesting boxes for barn owls.
-A family of barn owls can eat as many as 3000 mice a year.
-For more information on these boxes, visit hungryowl.org
+A family of barn owls can eat as many as 3,000 mice a year.
+For more information on these boxes, visit hungryowl.org.